ROBERT GEORGE GILBERG

 Dated Lower Right, "58"

-Born in Oakland, Robert Gilberg first studied at the Oakland Art Center in the 1930s.
+Born in Oakland, Robert George Gilberg first studied at the Oakland Art Center in the 1930s.
 Following service in the Army during WWII, he settled in Nevada City, CA where he remained until shortly before his death in San Francisco.
-Gilbert exhibited widely and with success, including at the San Francisco Museum of Fine Arts, (solo exhibitions in 1941 and 1942) and was the recipient of numerous medals, prizes and juried awards.
+Gilbert exhibited widely and with success, including at the San Francisco Museum of Fine Arts, (1941, 1942, solo) and was the recipient of numerous medals, prizes and juried awards.
 Other exhibitions include: Army Art Exhibit (San Diego), 1945 (1st prize); California Watercolor Society, 1946-53; Calif.
 State Fair, 1957.

-"How in the world did he build such worlds?" asked Wayne Thiebaud in his foreword to the catalog for Robert Gilberg's 1971 Memorial exhibition.
-Thiebaud answered his own question, though only partially: "Good paintings insist on a curious magic of turning the simple into the grand."
+Wayne Thiebaud, in his foreword to the catalog for Robert Gilberg's 1971 Memorial exhibition, asked: "How in the world did he build such worlds?"
+Thiebaud then answered his own question, though only partially: "Good paintings insist on a curious magic of turning the simple into the grand."

-Although not much given to explanation himself, Gilberg has written:
+Although not much given to explanation of his own work, Gilberg has written:

 "Art springs from the urge to communicate.